-You can use the DB->get() method to retrieve database records.
+You can use the Db::get() method to retrieve database records.
 Note that if your database supports duplicate records, then by default this method will only return the first record in a duplicate set.
 For this reason, if your database supports duplicates, the common solution is to use a cursor to retrieve records from it.
-Cursors are described in Using Cursors (page 39).
+Cursors are described in Using Cursors (page 33).

 (You can also retrieve a set of duplicate records using a bulk get.
-To do this, you use the DB_MULTIPLE flag on the call to DB->get().
+To do this, you use the DB_MULTIPLE flag on the call to Db::get().
 For more information, see the DB Programmer's Reference Guide).

-By default, DB->get() returns the first record found whose key matches the key provide on the call to this method.
+By default, Db::get() returns the first record found whose key matches the key provide on the call to this method.
 If your database supports duplicate records, you can change this behavior slightly by supplying the DB_GET_BOTH flag.
-This flag causes DB->get() to return the first record that matches the provided key and data.
+This flag causes DB::get() to return the first record that matches the provided key and data.

-If the specified key and/or data does not exist in the database, this method returns DB NOTFOUND.
+If the specified key and/or data does not exist in the database, this method returns DB_NOTFOUND.

 '''

-#include <db.h>
+#include <db_cxx.h>

 #include <string.h>

+...

-#define DESCRIPTION SIZE 199
+#define DESCRIPTION_SIZE 199

-DBT key, data;

-DB my_database;

 float money;

 char description[DESCRIPTION_SIZE + 1];

-/ Database open omitted for clarity /

-money = 122.45;
+Db my_database(NULL, 0); // Database open omitted for clarity money = 122.45;

-/ Zero out the DBTs before using them. /

-memset(&key, 0, sizeof(DBT));

-memset(&data, 0, sizeof(DBT));

-key.data = &money;

-key.size = sizeof(float);

-data.data = description;

-data.ulen = DESCRIPTION SIZE + 1;

-data.flags = DB DBT USERMEM;

-my_database->get(my_database, NULL, &key, &data, 0);

-Description is set into the memory that we supplied.
+Dbt key, data; '''

 '''

+key.set_data(&money);

+key.set_size(sizeof(float));

+data.set_data(description);

+data.set_ulen(DESCRIPTION_SIZE + 1);

+data.set_flags(DB_DBT_USERMEM);

+my_database.get(NULL, &key, &data, 0);

+// Description is set into the memory that we supplied. '''